nardib/TextAdventure/README.md

 mvn exec:java
 ```

-Maven will make sure to install all the dependecies nedded to build correctly the project.
+Maven will make sure to install all the dependecies needed to build the project correctly.

 For creating the `.jar` executable file you can use: